 Pet Parents in Canada Spend Almost $960 per Year on Veterinary Care for Their Dogs and $711 for Their Cats (Safehouse)

-Canadians treasure their pets to the tune of over $ 9 billion pre-pandemic figures.
+Canadians treasure their pets to the tune of over $ 9 billion, pre-pandemic figures.
 In 2018, Canadians spent $2,075 on their pets, with a 17.1% growth over three years to $2,430.
-These figures don’t include the additional service fees for dog walkers, daycare, or pet boarding.
+These figures don’t include the additional service fees for dog walkers, pet sitting, daycare, or pet boarding.

-Pet Owners in the European Union Spent Around 29.1 Billion Euros on Pet Products and Services in 2022 (European Pet Food Industry)
+Pet Owners in the European Union Spent Around 29.3 Billion Euros on Pet Products and Services in 2023 (FEDIAF)

 That number is significant because these singles reflect the values of millennials who no longer follow family traditions.
 Many are opting for pet parenting over traditional family, and 33.7% of singles are pet owners, according to a 2020 Pet Industry Paper.
 This makes them a pet spending target for the pet industry.